 Leaving aside the first sentence’s sheer vagueness (who are “they” and what “certain economic theories” have been found wanting?), it’s hard not to view some of this language as bordering on populism.
 The not-so-veiled claim that people who favor free markets are being disingenuous is a serious allegation, one that isn’t sustained by the briefest of glances at the writings and actions of many free market thinkers ranging from Wilhelm Röpke to Adam Smith himself.

 None of this is to deny that some economic conservatives’ criticisms of Pope Francis since 2013 have verged on the absurd.
-The briefest of glances at the Pope’s writings underscores that Jorge Bergoglio is no liberation theologian.
+The briefest of glances at the pope’s writings underscores that Jorge Bergoglio is no liberation theologian.
 It is equally nonsensical to describe this pope as a Marxist.
-Indeed, Pope Francis’s pointed defense of innocent life from conception onwards, his forthright condemnations of euthanasia, and his increasingly ferocious criticisms of the fantasy-world otherwise known as “gender theory” contradicts the most basic of contemporary left-wing orthodoxies.
+Indeed, Pope Francis’ pointed defense of innocent life from conception onward, his forthright condemnations of euthanasia, and his increasingly ferocious criticisms of the fantasy world otherwise known as “gender theory” contradicts the most basic of contemporary left-wing orthodoxies.